 The technological, political and social changes underlying these transformations imply a whole new set of processes and mechanisms that we need to deal with in order to understand and tackle the challenges they pose.
-Although this is a very complex topic and the specific challenges analysed in this paper are by no means exhaustive, it can be concluded that the rise of social media and the
+Although this is a very complex topic and the specific challenges analysed in this paper are by no means exhaustive, it can be concluded that the rise of social media and the platformisation of public discourse lead to specific trends that are challenging long-established trustbuilding mechanisms.

 The trends identified in this paper are: a context collapse, a confirmation bias, and a polarisation push.
 These trends are linked to and partly reinforced by certain economic, political and social phenomena: 1) the corporatisation of communication, 2) computational propaganda, 3) an increasingly polarised political climate, and 4) the establishment of new forms of detecting and signalling trustworthiness.
-All of this has substantial consequences for the communication of science and could lead to a pluralisation that might threaten the core pillars of trust in science as well as media: integrity, transparency, autonomy and accountability of researchers and journalists.
+All of this has substantial consequences for the communication that might threaten the core pillars of trust in science as well as media: integrity, transparency, autonomy and accountability of researchers and journalists.